Alejogb1/job-board/blog-data/what-are-the-limitations-of-using-llama-33-in-fine-tuning-tasks-with-smaller-gpus-and-what-methods-such-as-pagedadamw-can-mitigate-these-challenges.md

 id: "what-are-the-limitations-of-using-llama-33-in-fine-tuning-tasks-with-smaller-gpus-and-what-methods-such-as-pagedadamw-can-mitigate-these-challenges"
 ---

 Hey there!
-So you're diving into the world of fine-tuning `Llama 3.3`, huh?
+So you're diving into the world of fine-tuning `Llama 3.3`, right?
 That's awesome!
 It's a powerful model, but like any powerful tool, it comes with some quirks, especially when you're working with smaller GPUs.
 Let's unpack this together in a friendly, chatty way.

 The biggest hurdle with fine-tuning large language models (LLMs) like Llama 3.3 on smaller GPUs is, well, the sheer `size` of the thing.
 We're talking *gigabytes* of parameters – that's like trying to fit a whole elephant into a hamster cage!
 Your GPU just isn't going to have the memory to hold the entire model, let alone the data you need for fine-tuning.
 This leads to a few key problems: